secretstartups/handbook/customer-success/tam/health-score-triage/index.html.md

 - Create a new CTA, and select "Risk" as the type.
 - Choose the triage playbook.

-Automatic triage CTA creation is triggered by the Gainsight rule `CTA - Create Triage CTA when health becomes Red or Yellow` the next day.
+Automatic triage CTA creation is triggered by the Gainsight rule `CTA - Create Triage CTA when health becomes Red` the next day if a Triage CTA and/or playbook has not yet been created.

 ### GitLab Account Triage Project